mothur/mothur.github.io/_wiki/mothur_v.1.7.0.md

 first update, welcome.
 Many of you may remember that last month we launched two new ventures a [facebook page](https://www.facebook.com/pages/mothur/133966409231) and a [user forum](https://www.mothur.org/forum).
-We are up to 53 \"friends\" and have gotten a steady stream of forum users.
+We are up to 53 "friends" and have gotten a steady stream of forum users.
 Please feel free to use the wiki, forum, and facebook as means of communicating with and helping each other.
-December also promises to be a promising month as The Mothur, is due to release dotur v.2.0 \"Ruth\" on December 6th.
+December also promises to be a promising month as The Mothur, is due to release dotur v.2.0 "Ruth" on December 6th.

 This update has a number of features that people are sure to find useful.
 First, we have added several commands for processing and